Wednesday, December 31, 2014

 Our sons cared about the cat.
 When they called from college, they asked about the cat.
 One day, I realized I had not seen the cat for some days.
 I told our sons about it.
 We were all very concerned about his well being.

 One night, I sat on the bed and prayed for the cat before I went to sleep.
 In the morning, I woke up from a long dream in which I saw the cat walking on the utility wires heading towards our apartment (i.e. those high above the ground utility lines hanging from poles to poles).
 I did not know what to make of the dream.
 In the afternoon, I went home to wash some clothes.
 I parked my car.
 In the corner of my eyes, I saw something frantically moving by the window of the utility room of the building next to our apartment.
 I walked to that building to have a closer look.
 The gray cat was in the utility room!
 When he saw me, he jumped up and down on the windowsill, and scratched the window as hard as he could.
-Obviously, he had been locked inside for days because all the plastic curtains were badly managed due to his frantic call for help.
+Obviously, he had been locked inside for days because all the plastic curtains were badly damaged due to his frantic call for help.
 I called the management office.
 The maintenance man came with the key to open the door.
 He said, "Poor cat!
 The meter reader came some days ago.
 You (the cat) must have followed him, and he had accidentally locked you inside the room."
 The cat was weak.
 The maintenance man took the cat with him saying that he would give him some food.

 I called our sons to let them know the good news that I had found the cat.
 When my husband and I arrived home at night, the cat came to visit us.
 He excited greeted my husband, and kept circling around his legs.
 I joyfully teased the cat, "Oh, Cat!
 I save you, but you thank him more than me!"
 I gave the cat some food, and went upstairs to take a shower.
 When I came downstairs, my husband had let the cat out.